Sierra Leone

 Hygiene project

 We have installed a hygiene project in the slums of Freetown.
 Cap Anamur started the hygiene project as a preventive measure during the Ebola epidemic and it is still running today.
 A total of ten toilet blocks there are cleaned and stocked with hygiene products three to four times a day by 26 local staff.
-About 2,000 people visit these toilets a day.
+About 2,000 people visit these toilets daily.

 What happens next